dquqalla/Computing-Project/README.md

 When a user triggers a collectable, the string array containing the sentences is passed to the *DialogueManager* script which contains the functions required to display the text on the user's screen and call the SpeechManager script at the end of the dialogue.

+The *SpeechManager* script is what controls the speech-recognition aspect of the game.
+Whenever a user approaches a collectable, and proceeds with the dialogue until they reach the end, speech-recognition is enabled waiting for the user's verbal input.

 **Menus**

 This folder contains the scripts responsible for the functions for each menu, i.e., start menu, level select menu, settings menu, and the pause menu.
 These scripts contain methods to start a new game, save the current game, quit the game, and change settings of the game such as graphics and resolution.